jmkhael/make-for-docker/README.md

 # make-for-docker
-Makefile to ease our Docker commands - http://jmkhael.io/makefiles-for-your-dockerfiles/
+Makefile to ease our Docker commands Check the post for more information - http://jmkhael.io/makefiles-for-your-dockerfiles/